Home > Analyses > Technology > Fiserv, Inc.

 Revenue by Segment

-This pie chart displays Fiserv, Inc.’s revenue distribution across key segments for the fiscal year 2024, highlighting their relative contributions to total sales.
+This pie chart illustrates Fiserv, Inc.’s revenue distribution by business segment for the fiscal year 2024, highlighting the relative contributions of its main operational areas.

 revenue by segment